ellipinnock/2014-02-03-TGAC/lessons/tgac/version-control/tutorial.md

     HEAD is now at c4354a9...
 Added sections

-HEAD is essentially a pointer which points to the branch where you currently are.
-We said previously that master is the default branch.
-But master is essentially a pointer - that points to the tip of the master branch (the sequence of commits that is created by default by Git).
+*HEAD* is essentially a pointer which points to the branch where you currently are.
+We said previously that *master* is the default branch.
+But *master* is actually a pointer - that points to the tip of the master branch (the sequence of commits that is created by default by Git).
+You may think of *master* as two things: one as a pointer and one as the default branch.

 When we checked out one of the past commits HEAD is pointing to that commit but does not point to the same thing as master any more.
-That is why git says You are in 'detached HEAD' state. and advises us that if we want to make a commit now, we should create a new branch to retain these commits.
+That is why git says You are in 'detached HEAD' state and advises us that if we want to make a commit now, we should create a new branch to retain these commits.

 If we created a new commit without creating a new branch Git would not know what to do with it (since there is already a commit in master branch from the current state which we checked out c4354a...).
 We will get back to branches and HEAD pointer later in this tutorial. \